California, United States

 Today's pollen count in San Diego

-Today in San Diego, California, the forecasted pollen level is moderate with an allergy index of 3.
-The primary allergen is Grasses.
+Today in San Diego, California, the forecasted pollen level is very low with an allergy index of 1.
+The highest plant reading is Grasses, but Google marks it as out of season (Late spring, summer).
 Use the forecast below to see whether conditions are likely to rise, ease, or stay steady over the next few days.

 AllergyAva shows forecasted pollen levels and allergy risk estimates for San Diego.
 Actual exposure can vary by neighborhood, weather, and time outdoors.